-- Different uses of digital media in the fields of mHealth apps, gamification, surveillance technologies, synthetic media such as Deepfakes, AI and robotics. - The relation between technological development, techno-moral change and user practices as e.g. participation, use of blockchain, etrash and sustainability. - Relevant topics related to digitalization as e.g. ethics, surveillance and privacy will be discussed.
+- Different uses of digital media in the fields of mHealth apps, work and play, surveillance technologies, synthetic media such as Deepfakes, AI and robotics. - The relation between technological development, user practices, ethical questions, and technomoral change as e.g., participation, use of blockchain, etrash and sustainability. - Relevant topics related to digitalization as e.g. ethics, surveillance and privacy will be discussed.